civicrm/release-management/doc/merger-intro.md

 Similarly, you can build a consensus on your own -- find a couple other people who know the topic but have no particular bias/pre-commitment on this question.
 This is high-risk/high-reward play.
 Risk: the new participants may add *more* issues without resolving the old issues.
-Reward: if the new participants agree, then it can tilt the balance more clearly.
+Reward: if the new participants agree, then it can tilt the balance more clearly and produce more confidence for all.

 ## (Perceived) Conflicts of Interest

 Historically there have been concerns that some PRs might be too easily accepted if a merger had some conflict of interest.
-For example, if they worked for a company that had a client contract that would benefit from a core change, and a colleague on the project submitted the PR.
-Would the merger potentially go easy on not requiring a unit test in order to avoid the cost if their project was over budget?
+For example, suppose they worked for a company that had a client contract that would benefit from a core change and suppose a colleague on the project submitted the PR.
+Would the merger potentially go easy by not requiring a unit test in order to avoid the cost if their project was over budget?
 Would they merge a PR involving some controversial change without ensuring the normal consultation it merits?